evelyn518/VJ---Adaboost-Face-Detection_ECEN649/README.md

 ## Future Work
 In this project, the classifers of the face detectors with 1,3,5,10 rounds built and adjusted the threshold.
-If time is avaliable, (改进算法)
+If time is avaliable, I could try to finish building the cascading system.